simon987/imagehash-web/README.md

 ```

 The methods used to compute the image hashes
-the same as the `imagehash` python library, however, due to
+the same as the `imagehash` python library.
+Due to
-some slight differences in the way your browser vs Pillow images are resized,
+some slight differences in the downsampling algorithm of
-the final image hashes are not always exactly the same.
+your browser vs Pillow, the final image hashes are not
+always exactly the same as the reference library.

 Implemented algorithms: